England moves to Step 4 from 19 July

 - Meet up outside or if you’re indoors open windows or doors if you have visitors.

-- If you have COVID-19 symptoms, book a PCR test and stay at home.
+- If you think you might have COVID-19 symptoms, take a PCR test and stay home.

 - Wear face coverings in crowded places to help protect others.

 - Check in with the NHS COVID-19 app when you’re out.

 - Wash your hands regularly and for at least 20 seconds with soap.

 - Get vaccinated if you are 18 or over.

 Find out how to stay safe and help prevent the spread

 From 19 July, most legal restrictions to control COVID-19 are no longer in place.

 - There is no requirement that you keep 2 metres apart from people you don’t live with and there are no limits on how many people you can meet.